andyarensman/prepacker-app/README.md

 Make sure to use array.forEach instead of array.map if you don't have a return value.

 Need to accredit the author of the mountain header: <a href="http://www.freepik.com">Designed by pch.vector / Freepik</a>

+To get a cool looking gradient for the header, I found a picture of a mountain skyline and grabbed the color of the bottom, middle and top.
+The logo was made with Adobe's logo maker - very cool free software.